A Complete Mathematical Model For Trichoderma Fungi Kinetics: Conclusion

 We developed an unstructured mathematical model describing the growth kinetics of Trichoderma and the production of enzymes (cellulase) by degradation of a substrate (cellulose).
 This model is more complete than the references cited here.
 We integrated the hydrolysis step of organic matter in our description.
 Furthermore, using the theorem of stable and unstable varieties, and Barbalat's lemma, we showed that each trajectory of the system is bounded and converges to one of the non-hyperbolic equilibria depending on the initial conditions.
 Numerical simulations with data from the literature confirm the theoretical study and validate the model.

 Spatialising the model by introducing diffusion would constitute an immediate perspective of this work, which leads to a system of partial differential equations (PDE), of the reaction-diffusion type, instead of ordinary differential equations.
-We expect to steel have a global attractor.
-Since Trichoderma has a positive impact on plant growth, it would be interesting to consider a PDE system modeling this impact and analyzing it mathematically.
+We expect steel to be a global attractor.
+Since Trichoderma positively impacts plant growth, it would be interesting to consider a PDE system that models this impact and analyzes it mathematically.